obriencj/python-livelocals/README.md

 A LiveLocals instance (obtained by calling `livelocals()`) can read and assign to all of the variables defined or consumed in a scope.
 It can also clear them.
-It can function in concert with a closure or a generator.
+It will happily function in concert with a closure or a generator, allowing you to alter the lexical bindings at runtime.

 It cannot introduce new variables into the scope.
 It cannot read or alter global variables (but `globals()` already lets you do that).